IntrepidPursuits/sherpa/ios/build_and_install_errors.md

 ##### Q. My application begins loading on the phone, but fails around 75%
 A. This is generally a codesigning issue.
 Specifically, this is common when the provisioning profile bundled with the app doesn't match the bundle identifier.

+##### Q. My application quits immediately after launching
+A. This is potentially a codesigning issue with entitlements.
+Check to make sure that the IPA is signed with the profile and certificate you expected (See: [Inspecting an IPA File](https://github.com/IntrepidPursuits/sherpa/blob/master/ios/ios_inspecting_an_ipa_file.md)).

 ##### Q. Are there any logs I can read to figure out what's going wrong?
 A. Yes, there is, sort of.
 Connect your device to your mac, and open up the `Console` application.
 Select your device from the left hand menu to view the console logs for your device.
 You can also view console logs, and application logs by connecting your device, and opening the "Devices" window in Xcode.